Glory Chukwu: Education

 She began her formal education in Europe, then (Yugoslavia now Serbia and Montenegro) and completed her secondary education in the Republic of Benin.

-In 2007, Umunna obtained Her BSC from the University of Nigeria, Nsukka with a degree in Microbiology.
-Afterwards She went to Lagos in 2008 for Her National Youth Service Corps.
+In 2007, Umunna obtained a BSC degree in Microbiology from the University of Nigeria, Nsukka.
+Afterwards she went to Lagos in 2008 for Her National Youth Service Corps.

 She also has a Masters in Management and Information Systems from Cranfield, UK.

 Early life

-Glory was born on July 19 in Luanda Angola.
-She is the third of five Children..
-She joined her family Church Choir at the age of 8.
+Glory was born on July 19 in Luanda Angola as the third of her parents' five children.
+She joined her family church choir at the age of 8.

 Despite hailing from South-eastern Nigeria, Umunna represented a Northern Nigeria state, Nassarawa State, in a final held for the first time in Owerri, the capital city of Imo State.
-At twenty-three, Glory became queen, and speaks some French as well as English and her native Igbo.
+At twenty-three, Glory became queen.
+She speaks some French as well as English and her native Igbo.

 Among Umunna's goals is working with a charity organisation which supports disadvantaged children in her country, and getting involved in the rehabilitation and renovation of children's wards in Nigerian hospitals.

 Personal life

-In July 2011, Umunna married civil engineer Uchechi Umunna, and the couple are parents to two daughters.
-She was born into a Christian Family and currently serves at her local Church Choir and Teenage Department.
+In July 2011, Umunna married civil engineer Uchechi Umunna.
+The couple are parents to two daughters.
+She was born into a Christian family and currently serves at her local Church Choir and Teenage Department.

 Career

-She ventured into Pageantry and won the Most Beautiful girl in Nigeria 2009 organized by the Silverbird Television.
+She ventured into pageantry and won the Most Beautiful Girl in Nigeria 2009 organized by the Silverbird Television.
 She was also a representative at the Miss World Pageant in 2009.
-She had been a Speaker and Facilitator in Youth Seminars and led charity initiatives during her tenure as MGBN in 2009.
-She works as a Registered Nurse.
+She has been a speaker and facilitator at youth seminars and led charity initiatives during her tenure as MBGN in 2009.
+She works as a registered nurse.